isabella232/webvieweventtest/README.md

 run "Open Two" from the command pallette.
 You'll now see "two received state change. visible:  true" **but nothing about one losing visibility**

 now, focus webview one by clicking on it's tab.
-You'll now see "two received state change. visible:  false" **but nothing about one gaining visibility"
+You'll now see "two received state change. visible:  false" **but nothing about one gaining visibility**

 finally, focus webview two again by clicking on it's tab and you'll see what we've expected all along: